 Yes.

-There are fracking facilities, or you can look at the Balkan oil fields in North Dakota.
+For example, there are fracking facilities, or you can look at the Balkan oil fields in North Dakota.

-Once we discovered the mother load, if you will, of energy, our oil and energy uh companies in this country, their capabilities are beyond, they're out of control, amazing.
+Once we discovered the mother load, if you will, of energy, our oil and energy companies in this country, their capabilities are beyond, they're out of control, amazing.

-How much they want to pump and ask you one last exit question, and I've got to go.
+Let me ask you one last exit question, and I've got to go.

 Yeah.